Best Practices in Contemporary Case Management

 Order your copy today!

-In a post-PPACA world, the healthcare case manager is a cornerstone of care delivery.
+In a post-ACA world, the healthcare case manager is a cornerstone of care delivery.
 Healthcare organizations are positioning case managers all along the healthcare continuum to coordinate care for the

 complex patient, manage transitions between care sites and reduce avoidable consumption of health resources.
 Embedding a case manager at the point of care is increasingly good business.